What types of bunion surgery are there?

 - Bunion surgery with osteotomy.

-In either case, the approximate duration is 45 minutes.
+In any of the cases the approximate duration is 45 minutes.
 Small incisions of less than 3 mm are made, through which the surgical material specially designed for this purpose is introduced.
-During surgery, correct bone alignment is checked by low level radiology (fluoroscopy).
+During the surgery the correct bone alignment is checked by low intensity radiology (fluoroscopy).

 Recovery after bunion surgery

-After percutaneous surgery, the patient can ambulate only by wearing special postoperative footwear provided by Clínica San Román.
-The bandage that is applied is functional and reduces the pressure exerted during the forefoot tread.
+After percutaneous surgery, the patient can walk alone wearing special postoperative footwear provided by Clínica San Román.
+The bandage applied is functional and reduces the pressure exerted during the forefoot treading.
 The bandage must remain in place for a week until the surgeon removes it and checks its evolution.

 Recovery times are shorter with this type of surgery, obtaining safe and effective results.